 How can you prove that India is a secular state?

 We don’t have a specific religion to be “State Religion”.If we weren’t open to different religions and cultures, APJ Abdul Kalam wouldn’t have been our President.
 K J Yesudas wouldn’t be singing songs on Krishna; there would be no Tibetians taking shelter in India.
 You wouldn’t have seen Hindus going to Muslim Darghas to pray.
-There wouldn’t have been a synagogue in Pune.
+There wouldn’t have been a synagogue in Kochi or Pune.
 If we were non-secular, Hindu parents like mine wouldn’t let their daughter study in a lovely Christian Missionary School.

 10. Cows are safer than women in India